nadiaverdha/CLEAR-anonymization/reports/m2n_eval_results.md

 **Thresholds explanation:**

-Each model is evaluated on different thresholds.The threshold represents the minimum confidence score required for a predicted entity span to be considered correct.
+Each model is evaluated on different thresholds.The threshold represents the minimum overlap required for a predicted entity span to be considered correct.
 **Examples:**

 - A threshold of **1.0** means that each predicted span is considered correct only if it has a **100% overlap** with the gold span.